Slabtown (The Walking Dead)

 "Slabtown" is the fourth episode of the fifth season of the post-apocalyptic horror television series The Walking Dead, which aired on AMC on November 2, 2014.
-The episode was written by Matthew Negrete and Channing Powell, and directed by Michael E. Satrazemis, who is the series' director of photography.
+The episode was written by Matthew Negrete and Channing Powell and directed by Michael E. Satrazemis, who is the series' director of photography.
 In the episode, Beth Greene (Emily Kinney) finds herself in an operational hospital in Atlanta after being abducted in the previous season.
 Beth discovers that the hospital is ruled by a brutally enforced system and slowly plans her escape.
-Emily Kinney and Melissa McBride are the only regulars to appear in this episode, though McBride only appears in the final scene, whereas Kinney appears throughout the episode.
+Emily Kinney and Melissa McBride are the only regulars to appear in this episode.
+McBride appears only in the final scene, whereas Kinney appears throughout the episode.

 Plot

 Beth awakens in Grady Memorial Hospital and is greeted by two survivors, Lt.
 Dawn Lerner and Dr. Steven Edwards.
 Dawn explains that her officers found Beth unconscious on the side of a road, surrounded by "rotters", and they saved her life.
 Dawn tells Beth that as a rule of the hospital, she must repay them with labor, and Beth is assigned to Dr. Edwards as a nurse.
 They are called to tend to a new patient, Gavin Trevitt.
 Dr. Edwards immediately writes Gavin off as a lost cause, but Dawn insists Edwards try to save him.
-After Edwards is unsuccessful, Dawn becomes infuriated, and slaps Beth across the face, reopening her previous injuries.
+After Edwards is unsuccessful, Dawn becomes infuriated and slaps Beth across the face, reopening her previous injuries.

 Later, Beth and Dr. Edwards must treat a worker, Joan (Keisha Castle-Hughes), who was bitten while attempting to escape the hospital.
 Despite Joan's pleas to be allowed to die, Dawn orders Dr. Edwards to amputate Joan's arm to prevent the infection from spreading.
 Beth meets another hospital worker named Noah (Tyler James Williams), who warns her that Dawn and her officers are more sinister than they seem.
-They only take in patients weak enough to control, and no ward has ever repaid their debts and been allowed to leave the hospital.
+They take in only those patients weak enough to control, and no ward has ever repaid their debts and been allowed to leave the hospital.
 He confides that he intends to escape and return to his community in Richmond, Virginia.
-A recuperating Joan warns Beth that Dawn chooses not to control her officers, and keeps their loyalty and morale high by allowing them to have their way with the patients, implying they have raped her.
+A recuperating Joan warns Beth that Dawn chooses not to control her officers and keeps their loyalty and morale high by allowing them to have their way with the patients, implying they have raped Joan.

 One of the officers at the hospital, Officer Gorman (Cullen Moss), begins sexually harassing Beth but is stopped by Dr. Edwards.
 Beth asks Dr. Edwards why he stays at the hospital.
 Dr. Edwards explains that, in the aftermath of the bombing of Atlanta, the officers and surviving staff took shelter in the hospital until they ran out of supplies and were forced to scavenge.
-He tells her that a deal was made to take in and heal the injured in return for their labor, and says that no matter how bad conditions in the hospital get, it's a better alternative to the outside.
+He tells her that a deal was made to take in and heal the injured in return for their labor and says that no matter how bad conditions in the hospital get, it's a better alternative to the outside.